Pope (title): Etymology

 From the early 3rd century the title was applied generically to all bishops.
-The earliest extant record of the word papa being used in reference to a Bishop of Rome dates to late 3rd century, when it was applied to Pope Marcellinus.
+The earliest extant record of the word papa being used in reference to a Bishop of Rome dates to late 3rd century, when it was allegedly applied to the highly controversial Pope Marcellinus, records surrounding being problematic.
+(Since 1969 his feast day is left to local calendars and is no longer inscribed in the General Roman Calendar.)

 According to the Oxford English Dictionary, the earliest recorded use of the title "pope" in English is in an Old English translation (c.
 950) of Bede's Ecclesiastical History of the English People: